dendibakh/perf-book/chapters/6-CPU-Features-For-Performance-Analysis/6-6 Last Branch Record.md

 ### Analyze Branch Misprediction Rate {#sec:secLBR_misp_rate}

 Thanks to the mispredict bit in the additional information saved inside each record, it is also possible to know the misprediction rate for hot branches.
 In this example we take a C-code-only version of the 7-zip benchmark from the LLVM test-suite.[^7] The output of perf report is slightly trimmed to fit nicely on a page.
+The following use case is suppoted on Intel and AMD:

 [TODO]: what about ARM BRBE?
-[TODO]: confirm it's possible with AMD LBR?

-[TODO]: Check: "Adding `-F +srcline_from,srcline_to` slows down building report.
-Hopefully, in newer versions of perf, decoding time will be improved".

 ```bash
 $ perf record -e cycles -b -- ./7zip.exe b